trasher-is/antarctis2380/README.md

 - [x] character movement
 - [x] environment
 - [ ] itemisation
+- [x] end game logic is very simple for now

 ### known bugs:
 - [ ] at some places character can go thru walls, needs some aditional logic with nested rooms